Great Landscaping ideas for mobile homes can help improve the curb appeal of your property and increase the value of the

 Slow-growing trees and shrubs are ideal.
 Perennials that are native to the area are always great ideas, too.

-The ‘boxiness’ of our homes can be softened with exterior architectural elements and natural elements like trees, shrubs, and flowers. dimension can be added easily with the right plants.
+The ‘boxiness’ of a mobile home can be softened with exterior architectural elements and natural elements like trees, shrubs, and flowers. dimension can be added easily with the right plants.
 You can also use containers to plant everything in.
-This keeps you in full control of the roots and the growth.
-Here are some beautiful examples:
+This keeps you in full control of the roots and growth.

 8 Handy Landscaping Tips